liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 and deploying their own OSGi plugins which contain a class implementing the [Rule Interface](https://github.com/liferay/liferay-apps-content-targeting/blob/master/content-targeting-api/service/com/liferay/content/targeting/api/model/Rule.java).

-OSGi plugins can be quickly hot deployed and undeployed, manage their own dependencies, and provide new services that other OSGi plugins can consume.
+OSGi plugins can be hot deployed and undeployed, manage their own dependencies, and provide new services that other OSGi plugins can consume.
 In the case of a rule OSGi plugin, it is consumed by the Audience Targeting application.

-Before you begin creating a custom rule type, you'll learn how/where to install the Audience Targeting project for usage, and a couple tips along the way.
+Before you begin creating a custom rule type, you'll learn how/where to install the Audience Targeting project for usage, as well as a few tips along the way.

 ## Installing the Audience Targeting Project [](id=installing-the-audience-targeting-project)